Personal Injury

 Policy Limits

 The limits of the at-fault driver’s insurance policy often play a significant role in settlement amounts.
 If the at-fault driver has low policy limits, the injured party may be unable to recover the full amount of their damages unless other avenues of compensation, such as uninsured or underinsured motorist coverage, are available.
+Attorneys for an injured party can also often utilize the at-fault driver’s policy limit as leverage in negotiations.

 Negotiation Process